 MillerCoors is committed to brewing great beer and giving back to the communities where we live and do business.

-For information on MillerCoors social investment initiatives and how to submit a corporate contribution request, please see the Funding Guidelines section of our site.
+For information on MillerCoors social investment initiatives see the Community Investment section of our site.

 MillerCoors believes that the best way to prepare leaders for tomorrow is to support them today through education.
 We've spearheaded efforts to establish educational funds for our nation's Historically Black Public Colleges and Universities through sponsorship of the Thurgood Marshall Scholarship Fund, as well as our corporate sponsorship of the Adelante: U.S. Education Leadership Fund that assists Hispanic college students.

-For more information, please see the Social Responsibility section of our site.
+For more information, please see the Community Investment - Economic Empowerment section of our site.

 MillerCoors sponsors various state and national events such as Motorsports, NFL, NBA, Major League Baseball, National Hockey League, Golf, State Festivals, State Fairs, etc. Local promotions are generally supported by our distributors.
 If you are interested in local sponsorship or a local promotion, you can find the closest local distributor by checking in your local telephone directory under "beer and ale" or "beer and wine."